nus-cs2103-AY2021S2/ip/docs/README.md

 ```

 ### Exit the application: `bye`
-Exits duke bot application and saves the task list.
+Exits Butler Alfred application and saves the task list.

 Format: `bye`